jthom143/diary_hhpc/03242016_entry_hhpc.md

 Note: Using a linear interpolation for both steps yeilded an artifical temperature decrease at ~55S.
 This method allows for constant temperature increase from the Southern Ocean equatorward.

+This analysis can be done for other fields (salinity, DIC, ect.) or for other Aredi simulations.

 ![](files/aredi800_temp_climatology_isopycnal_temp_grad.png)